Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

       + Run command `./configure` to create all Makefiles, so in the next step we can run command `make dist` to create the tar balls.
     * Create tar ball
       + Run command `make dist` to produce the tar ball for PnetCDF release, such as `pnetcdf-1.11.0.tar.gz`.
 (Version 1.9.0 and later will only create .gz file.)
       + Starting from 1.9.0, the release date will be the date running command `make dist`.
 This setting will be done automatically, unlike step 4 above that manually update the release date.

- 7. Build the new release tar ball (not source codes from the repo)
+ 7. Test the new release tar ball (not source codes from the repo)
     * build under the same directory as source
       - run `configure` (with command-line options: `--enable-strict`, `--enable-coverage`, `--disable-cxx`, `--disable-fortran` and their combinations)
       - For C only, run address sanitizer build (gcc and clang) by adding
         ```
         --disable-fortran \